 The first thing you’ll notice driving down Mongolian roads is the abundance of empty vodka bottles that have accumulated along the sides.
 We could have collected 100 empties from just this 1km stretch.
 It’s quite sad to see the otherwise pristine, though overgrazed, environment littered with all this glass.
 We kept asking ourselves how the hell this came to be.
 The best explanation we got was that Mongolians love their vodka, especially when they’re driving these endless barren roads.
 After polishing off the bottle they lob it out the car window, one, to get rid of the evidence should an officer ever show up and two, it’s supposed to bring good luck if the bottle smashes.
 There are a couple other contributing factors I know of.
 Later in our trip we saw groups of Mongolians having road side parties and it seems most Mongolians don’t think twice about leaving their garbage behind.
 When the heavy rains come the water carries much of the garbage into the ditches leaving bigger deposits of glass, plastic and bone.

 Mustang 150 Motorcycle Mongolia

 Just after 8pm Brandon spotted a Ger/Yurt a ways off the road with a bunch of horses tied up.
-He told me later he had a good feeling about the place and that’s what had motivated him to roll up to the place.
+He told me later he had a good feeling about the place and that’s what had motivated him to roll in.